JoshStrobl/Perfily/README.md

 })
 ```

+---

 ### Methods ###

 #### Data ####

 `perfily.data.GetProperty` - This function will get the property specified from the Suite or Test specified.
+You can also call this function with `perfily.GetProperty`.

 Option | Type
 ---- | -----
 Suite or Test Name | string
 Property | string

-**Returns**: Value of property or if Suite / Test does not exist, `false`.
+**Returns**: Value of property or if Suite / Test does not exist then `false`.

 **Example**: